gyulanemeth/bluefox.email/posts/transactional-triggered-campaign-or-automation-understanding-email-types.md

 ---
 title: "Transactional, Triggered, Campaign or Automation?
 Understanding Email Types"
-description: "A clear guide to how BlueFox Email categorizes transactional emails, triggered emails, campaigns, and automations, and how to choose the right one."
+description: "A clear guide to how BlueFox Email categorizes transactional, triggered, campaign, and automation emails, and how to pick the right one."
 thumbnail: /assets/articles/transactional-triggered-campaign-or-automation-understanding-email-types.png
 category: articles
 tags: ['Email Marketing', 'Best Practices', 'Automation']
+faqs:
+  - question: "What's the difference between a transactional email and a triggered email?"
+    answer: "Transactional emails are essential messages, like password resets or receipts, that do not include an unsubscribe link.
+Triggered emails are also sent in response to an event, but recipients can unsubscribe from them."
+  - question: "Is a welcome email transactional or triggered?"
+    answer: "A welcome email is not transactional.
+If it's sent immediately after signup, it's usually a triggered email.
+If it's part of a longer onboarding journey with multiple steps and delays, it's usually sent through an automation instead."
+  - question: "What is the difference between a campaign and an automation?"
+    answer: "A campaign is a one-off email sent to a list or audience at a single point in time, like a newsletter.
+An automation is a workflow that can send one or more emails based on triggers, conditions, schedules, or delays."
+  - question: "Can recipients unsubscribe from a transactional email?"
+    answer: "No. Transactional emails are essential to using the product or service, such as password resets or receipts, and do not include an unsubscribe link.
+Triggered emails, campaigns, and automations all include unsubscribe handling."
+  - question: "Why does BlueFox Email use four different email categories?"
+    answer: "Each category matches how an email should behave: whether it's essential, whether recipients can opt out, how many people receive it, and whether it's a single send or a workflow.
+Choosing the right category ensures correct unsubscribe handling and sending behavior."
 sidebar: false
 published: 2026-07-22
 lastUpdated: true
 head:
   - - meta
     - name: description
-      content: "A clear guide to how BlueFox Email categorizes transactional emails, triggered emails, campaigns, and automations, and how to choose the right one."
+      content: "A clear guide to how BlueFox Email categorizes transactional, triggered, campaign, and automation emails, and how to pick the right one."
   - - meta
     - property: og:title
       content: "Transactional, Triggered, Campaign or Automation?
 Understanding Email Types"